 Tools and Resources for Customer Support and Success

 HubSpot is one of the world’s leading CRM platforms.
-The software extends to a service hub which seamlessly hands over the closed lead from sales to customer support seamlessly.
+The software extends to a service hub that seamlessly hands over the closed lead from sales to customer support seamlessly.

 Freshdesk is an online customer support and helpdesk solution suite that helps you handle support tickets for your business at scale.

 LiveChat is an online chat platform that helps businesses deliver better customer service.

 The Glide Consulting blog maintained by Nils Vinje, a customer success expert, contains content around customer success that is thoroughly insightful.
 It makes for a great read for anybody in customer success.

 Lincoln Murphy’s blog, Sixteen Ventures, is a blog that has tons of content around how a company can use customer success-driven growth to scale and succeed.